 With that said, above-average P/E ratios seem to be accepted now when it comes to tech-oriented stocks listed on the NASDAQ.

 So now that we have covered the Amazon share price UK history, dividend policy, and key account ratios – we now need to look at the fundamentals.
-Amazon is widely considered one of the best stocks to buy, but what makes it such an attractive investment?
+Amazon is widely considered one of the most popular stocks, but why is this?

-Below you will find some of the most important factors, including past performance, volatility and future outlook, that might determine whether Amazon shares are a buy or sell.
+Below you will find some of the most important factors, including past performance, volatility and future outlook, that people often use to determine whether Amazon shares are a buy or sell.

-However, this time, it was tech stocks like Amazon that led the way.
-After all, while most stock sectors saw huge losses in 2020 because of the pandemic, Amazon thrived.
+However, in recent years it was tech stocks like Amazon that led the way.
+After all, while most stock sectors saw huge losses back in 2020 due to the pandemic, Amazon thrived.
 In fact, as we noted earlier, Amazon stocks finished the year 75% up.
 This price increase can be attributed to Amazon’s stellar business model and focus on e-commerce, which was appealing to consumers who were forced to stay inside during the lockdowns.

 An inexperienced investor will often make the mistake of focusing exclusively on Amazon’s e-commerce division.
 Sure, online retail makes up the vast bulk of its revenues.